iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ### Description

 An [ISCP](https://blog.iota.org/iota-smart-contracts-protocol-alpha-release/) chain is adopted to record the selective messages.
 A selective-permanode will send the data (contain the selected messages with the associated paths) to the ISCP chain directly.
 In this design, we leverage the self-verifiable characteristic of the smart contract.
 Also, the APIs provided in the ISCP chain can be leveraged to access the data.
+Note that more details about the ISCP which is under development can be seen [here](https://docs.google.com/document/d/17FiSkCYMTwfhzbDBOdQgJ7oGF8xlB3j4LDTPLmoas6Q), including the ISCP architecture as well as the permanode smart contract.

 ### Pros